cs4372/ios-study-guide/swift/Closure.md

 ## Closure

-- self-contained blocks of code that can be passed around and used in your code
+- self-contained blocks of code that can be passed around and used in your code.
-- can capture and store references to any constants and variables from the context in which they're defined => known as closing over those constants and variables
+- can capture values and constants from the enclosing scope -> allows functions and closures to retain and use variables and constants defined in their surrounding context, even after that context has exited.
 - Swift handles all of the memory management of capturing
+- *Note*: Functions can capture values within the enclosing scope too but closures offer a more concise syntax and its primary focus is to capture context.

 Functions are a type of closures.
 There are 3 closures:
 - global functions -> have a name and cannot capture any values